docQodly/docs/docs/studio/pageLoaders/components/radio.md

 The **Radio** component captures and reflects the user's choice within this set.

 :::info
-The **Radio** component provides selections from a predefined set of options within the [properties panel](#properties-customization), without relying on datasources.
+The **Radio** component provides selections from a predefined set of options within the [properties panel](#properties-customization), without relying on qodlysources.
 :::

 ### Data Binding